LOG Pipeline User Manual¶

 and default_time

-optimize the extracted fields.
+optimize the parsed fields.

 add_pattern('_dklog_date', '%{YEAR}-%{MONTHNUM}-%{MONTHDAY}T%{HOUR}:%{MINUTE}:%{SECOND}%{INT}')